HobbitLong/CMC/README.md

 **(2) Contrastive objective v.s.
 Predictive objective**

-We compare the contrastive objective to cross-viewprediction, finding an advantage to the contrastiveapproach.
+We compare the contrastive objective to cross-view prediction, finding an advantage to the contrastive approach.

 **(3) Unsupervised v.s.
 Supervised**